Navigating the Play Spectrum

 Free play, guided play, games, and direct instruction

-Did you miss it?!
-Last week, we talked about guided play.
-Research shows it’s the best way to support early learning in young children.
-It’s what the play prompts in the Play By Play guide are based on!
+Did you catch last week’s discussion on guided play?
+Research shows it’s the most effective way to support early learning in young children.
+In fact, it’s the foundation of the play prompts in the Play By Play guide!

-Now, if you’re wondering why guided play is the best approach to play, you’re in the right place!
+If you’re wondering why guided play stands out as the best approach, you’re in the right place.
+In this post, we’ll explore:

-1. What is Playful Learning?
-The five components.
+• What is Playful Learning?
+The five key characteristics.

-2. What is The Play Spectrum?
-The four types.
+• What is the Play Spectrum?
+The four types of play.

 WHAT IS PLAYFUL LEARNING?